Isis Unveiled: Critical reception

 Detractors often accuse the book of extensive plagiarism, a view first seriously put forth by William Emmette Coleman shortly after publication and still expressed by modern scholars such as Mark Sedgwick.
 Similarly, historian Geoffrey Ashe noted that Isis Unveiled combines "comparative religion, occultism, pseudoscience, and fantasy in a mélange that shows genuine if superficial research but is not free from unacknowledged borrowing and downright plagiarism."
 Indeed, Isis Unveiled makes use of many sources popular among occultists at the time, often directly copying significant amounts of text.
-Historian Bruce Campbell concluded that the large number of borrowed lines suggested plagiarism "on a large scale."
+Scholars such as Bruce Campbell note plagiarism "on a large scale," but rather than dwelling on it, argue: "Blavatsky was a person who had an original set of insights but who lacked the literary skills and knowledge of English sufficient to create a work on her own.
+Relying on written sources and help from friends, she formulated a unique and powerful expression of occult ideas."
 Modern copies of Isis Unveiled are often annotated, fully delineating Blavatsky's sources and influences.

-Theosophical scholar Moon Laramie goes a step further in Blavatsky Unveiled Volume 1 rendering the first seven chapters of Isis Unveiled into contemporary English.
-In addition, the book corrects many misconceptions about Blavatsky’s sources.
-For example, Blavatsky cites the work of the Byzantine historian George Kedrenos, although her primary source was not his Synopsis Historion but the less impressive-sounding Conjuror's Magazine, or Magical and Physiognomical Mirror Volume II printed 1791–1793.

 Historian Ronald H. Fritze considers Isis Unveiled to be a work of pseudohistory.
 Likewise, Henry R. Evans, a contemporaneous journalist and magician, described the book as a "hodge-podge of absurdities, pseudo-science, mythology and folk-lore, arranged in helter-skelter fashion, with an utter disregard of logical sequence."

 One of Blavatsky's original goals in writing Isis Unveiled and founding the Theosophical Society was to reconcile contemporary advances in science with occultism, and this synthesis was one of the main appeals of Blavatsky's work for individuals interested in religion but alienated from conventional Western forms at the time.

 K. Paul Johnson has suggested that many of the more mythical elements of Blavatsky's works, like her later Masters, rather than being outright inventions, were reformulations of preexisting esoteric ideas and the casting of a large group of individuals—who helped, encouraged, or collaborated with her—under a mythological context; all driven by Blavatsky's search for spiritual truth.

 Sten Bodvar Liljegren notes that in addition to contemporaneous occult sources and the prevailing orientalism of the period, the novels of Edward Bulwer-Lytton heavily influenced Blavatsky's Theosophical ideas.